CITCOM-project/CausalTestingFramework/paper/paper.md

 These processes often feed into each other, and can create feedback cycles.
 Traditional Causal Inference cannot handle this, however the Causal Testing Framework uses another advanced Causal Inference technique, g-methods, to enable the estimation of causal effects even when there are feedback cycles between variables.

+# Related Work
+The Dagitty tool [@textor2017dagitty] is a browser-based environment for creating, editing, and analysing causal graphs.
+There is an R package for local use, but the tool does not aim to facilitate causal inference.
+For this, the doWhy [@sharma2020dowhy; @blobaum2024dowhy] is a python package which can be used to estimate causal effects from data.
+However, the package is intended for general causal inference.
+It does not explicitly support causal testing, nor does it support temporal feedback loops.

+# Ongoing and Future Research
+The Causal Testing Framework is the subject of several publications [@clark2023metamorphic; @clark2023testing; @foster2024adequacy; @somers2024configuration].
+We are also in the process of preparing scientific publications concerning how the Causal Testing Framework handles missing variables and feedback over time.
+Furthermore, we are working to develop a plug-in for the [DAFNI framework](https://www.dafni.ac.uk/) to enable national-scale infrastructure models to be easily tested.

 # Acknowledgements
 This work was supported by the EPSRC CITCoM grant EP/T030526/1.